hitch-fr/Desiccant/README.md

 ### Certificates configuration

-The only required value is the fully qualified domain name `fqdn` and your registrar credentials can be added globally in the `configs/certs.json` file
+The only required value is the fully qualified domain name `fqdn`.
+Your registrar credentials can be added globally in the `configs/certs.json` file like any other certificate related configuration.

 ```json
 {